txwxman/project/README.md

 We keep only the measurements on the mean and standard deviation for each measurement.

+We then find the mean across activities and subjects.

 We then export a tidy dataset to a text file using write.table().

 See CodeBook.md for details on the variables.